dingxiong/dingxiong.github.io/_posts/2024-03-18-macos-getting-started.md

                  U _xcselect_invoke_xcrun
 ```

-Just to point out symbol `_shim_maker` and `_xcselect_invoke_xcrun`.
-I do not
+Just want to point out symbol `_shim_maker` and `_xcselect_invoke_xcrun`.
+I do
-have access to the source code of these functions, but I can guess what they
+not have access to the source code of these functions, but I can guess what
-do.
+they do.

 > xcrun is a command-line tool on macOS that provides a way to locate or run
 > other tools and utilities that are stored within the Xcode toolchain.